-How To Make My Current Home An Eco-Friendly Home?
+How To Make My Current Home An Eco-Friendly Home? - Eco Friendly Home Features

 While it is true that most features of an eco-friendly home need to be incorporated at the time of building a house, you can still take some steps to convert your house into an eco-friendly house-

-Make A Balcony/ Roof Garden: Find a nice sunny area in any of your home balconies/ or not the roof and create a garden.
+Make A Balcony/ Roof Garden: Find a nice sunny area on any of your home balconies/ or not on the roof and create a garden.
 Incorporation of greens in your environment is an important step to making your house eco-friendly as plants not only add oxygen but also reduce the influx of heat and hence ultimately help tame high energy consumption by ACs and coolers.
 Moreover, plants also add to the aesthetics of a home and a garden would always be a great location to host your friends for a BBQ party!

 Consciously Harvest or conserve Rainwater: Each house can rather easily conserve and harvest the water used by taking very simple steps.
 For example, an old house with an old toilet system would spend as much as 11-26 liters of water on every single flush.
 However, if you switch to a new toilet system, you would be spending 6 liters per flush owing to new regulations (which still is a lot though).
-You could also have a rain harvesting system additionally installed to your already existing home in order to catch and reuse the rainwater for activities like car washing, watering the plants, flushing toilets, etc. There are also multiple showerheads and faucets designed for low consumption to conserve water that can be used to replace old sanitaryware.
+You could also have a rain harvesting system additionally installed in your already existing home in order to catch and reuse the rainwater for activities like car washing, watering the plants, flushing toilets, etc. There are also multiple showerheads and faucets designed for low consumption to conserve water that can be used to replace old sanitaryware.

-Limit or Curb The Use Of Plastics: There already has been a lot of awareness campaigns that educate the masses about the negative impact each plastic item causes to the environment.
-With instances like the Great Pacific Garbage Patch become a reality of the world we live in, there cannot be enough emphasis on how absurd it is for us to still be okay with using plastic.
+Limit or Curb The Use Of Plastics: There already have been a lot of awareness campaigns that educate the masses about the negative impact each plastic item causes on the environment.
+With instances like the Great Pacific Garbage Patch becoming a reality of the world we live in, there cannot be enough emphasis on how absurd it is for us to still be okay with using plastic.
 Though it may not be practically possible to completely stop using plastic, owing to the fact that plastic is even an element of most clothes we wear, curbing single-use plastic should not be a problem.
-It should become one’s’ conscious effort to at least reduce, reuse, and recycle plastic.
+It should become one’s conscious effort to at least reduce, reuse, and recycle plastic.
 Efforts as simple as eliminating the use of plastic decor and cutlery for parties and carrying a cloth bag when you go shopping count.

 Consider Installing Renewable Energy Sources: While mass-produced energy derived from fossil fuels may seem like an alternative energy source in the short term, it may make more sense to use smart energy sources for long-term benefits.
-Consider making small switches and installing modern heat pumps to heat and cool your home, photovoltaic solar panels and solar thermal panels on the rooftop and perhaps, harnessing the power of the wind.
+Consider making small switches and installing modern heat pumps to heat and cool your home, photovoltaic solar panels and solar thermal panels on the rooftop, and perhaps, harnessing the power of the wind.
 It may seem like a big deal and a big expense at first but it should be noted that the Indian government, in fact, offers major subsidies to encourage people to install and adapt to renewable energy resources.

 Small Efforts Go A Long Way: Miscellaneous other simple ways that can take you a step closer to making your house eco-friendly include simple actions like switching to LED bulbs, unplugging appliances when not in use, limiting the use of artificial light, and alternatively using sunlight during the day adopting to carpool or usage of public transport for travel.

-What Are Passive House Design Techniques?
+What Are Passive House Design Techniques? - Eco Friendly Houses

 Passive House Design Techniques were invented in Germany in the 70s.
 Passive House design techniques were thoughtfully curated to leverage high-quality and high-performance materials during the construction of a house to deliver the best indoor comfort at low running costs.

-An ultimate example of the best eco-friendly house design techniques, introduced by Passivhaus Standard, passive house design techniques include examples like using creative ways to cut direct sunlight from entering homes only in summers.
+An ultimate example of the best eco-friendly house design techniques, introduced by Passivhaus Standard, passive house design techniques include examples like using creative ways to cut direct sunlight from entering homes only in the summer.
 For example, designing window shades in such a manner that it stops the entry of direct sunlight from the high summer sun, but allows sunlight from. low-lying winter sun when actually required.